 - Rest - Decrease the physical activity that taxed the knee joint.

 - Ice - Apply ice to your knee to decrease the inflammation and pain.

 - Compression - Support the knee with lightly-wrapped ace bandage.

 - Elevation - Rest with your knee above your heart to help ease the pain.

 Additionally, over-the-counter pain relief medications like ibuprofen can help reduce discomfort.

 However, to address the causes of runner's knee in the long-term, you must consider two issues:

 - Overuse - Rest and decreased activity will help with a long-term cure.

-- Use orthotic insoles like a tool - Even though you picked the most comfortable orthotic insole, don’t overdo it!
+- Use your insoles like a tool - Even though you picked the best runner's knee insoles, don’t overdo it!
 If you stick that insole in your shoe and run a marathon the next day, you’re at risk of injuring yourself again.
 Ease yourself into your new orthotic insoles.
 Wear them for a few hours to start, increasing the time gradually as your body adapts to a greater level of support.